VysotskiVadim/VysotskiVadim.blog/_drafts/day-night-screenshot.markdown

   alt: 'eclipse of the moon'
 ---

-### How could screenshot tests help you?
+### Value of screenshot tests

-Developers like to generalize their problems to build architecture/infrastructure.
-Infrastructure is some code, that is used by many features.
-For Android UI it is Styles, Themes, and custom Views.
+Styles, Themes, and custom Views are infrastructure for Android app UI.
-Once you've defined styles guide and implemented it in styles, adding a new screen is just a piece of cake.
+Once you've defined and implemented your style guide, adding a new screen is just a piece of cake.

-Requirements are changing.
-You get a new features that make you modify existing infrastructure a bit.
-From time to time you alter styles hierarchy or add new capabilities to custom views.

-TODO: something about regression

-Screenshot tests don't let me break existing screens when I modify basic Themes, Syles, or custom views.
-Test records image with UI that user should see.
+But it's hard to change infrastructure.
+When you update some basic style, you have to retest all the screens that use it.
+Don't like to do manual testing?
+Automate!

+Screenshot tests are ideal solution for appearance auto testing.
+Record what user sees - pixels.
-After the code changes, test records new image and compare pixel by pixel with the previous one.
+After refactoring record a new image to compare pixel by pixel with the previous one.
 You shouldn't change even a single pixel during refactoring, otherwise test fails.

 ### How to do screenshot tests on Android?